Resources for Supporting Families Coping with Chronic Illness

 Siblings of a Chronically Ill Child

-This webpage describes programs that the Dana-Farber Cancer Institute has implemented to support healthy siblings.
-It also features a video created by and for siblings to explain some of the experiences and feelings that siblings of children with chronic illness might face.
+This webpage describes programs implemented by the Dana-Farber Cancer Institute to support healthy siblings.
+It also features a video created by and for siblings, explaining some of the experiences and feelings they might face.

 Back to table of contents